 From the outside looking in, the decision can seem easy.
 The time for action is now, and healthcare workers and families need all the help that they can get, as the virus continues to ravage our country and the world, and when we think about how we can help personally, this urgency is crystal-clear.

 With the company, though, the calculus becomes a bit more difficult.
 We founded The Handsome Bee with a very clear objective: build a company for the environment and, more specifically, to preserve the bee population.
 Nearly every decision we have made, up until this point, was driven by that charter, and stepping away from it feels akin to abandoning the things we believe in most fervently.
 Other companies, too, have poured their lives into pursuing their most cherished missions, and now have to weigh the costs of putting those pursuits on pause.

-After some cross-country texts and Zooms, we decided that proceeds between April 1 and August 31 will support communities, families, and individuals affected by COVID-19, with the possibility of extending after more evaluation.
-In that time, we will continue to support the bees and the wonderful beekeepers, and we look forward to the day when life resumes some semblance of normalcy.
+After some cross-country texts and Zooms, we have decided that all Handsome Bee giving until further notice will support communities, families, and individuals affected by COVID-19.
+During that time, we will continue to support the bees and the wonderful beekeepers, and we look forward to the day when life resumes some semblance of normalcy.
 We also urge you to take a look at some of the organizations, like the Pollinator Partnership, who are keeping bees top of mind amidst the pandemic.

 For companies going through the same thing, we’d offer a few pieces of advice.

 1.)
 Focus on where you can do the most good